inoxlang/inox/docs/builtin.md

 ```
 ### chrome.Handle/html_node

-the screenshot method gets the HTML of the first DOM element matching the selector, the result is %html.node not a string.
+The screenshot method gets the HTML of the first DOM element matching the selector, the result is %html.node not a string.

 **examples**